Join our exploration of Planet Earth with modern scientific tools to answer questions such as these:

 Things to bring to lab

 We will use Understanding Earth by Grotzinger and Jordan.
 Publisher release new editions every few years.
-Either the 5th or 6th edition is fine.
+Any of the recent editions is fine, but the most recent one is the best.
 The chapter numbers below may differ between editions.
 A copy of the book is on reserve in the Earth Science library.

-Lectures notes will be posted as pdf files on b-space
+Lectures notes will be posted as pdf files on bcourses

 Return to Michael's home page